Nicholas Murray Butler: Attitude towards Fascism and Nazism

 According to historian Stephen H. Norwood, Butler failed to "grasp the nature and implications of Nazism... influenced both by his antisemitism, privately expressed, and his economic conservatism and hostility to trade unionism."
 Butler was a longtime admirer of Benito Mussolini.
 He compared the Italian Fascist leader to Oliver Cromwell and, in the 1920s, he noted "the stupendous improvement which Fascism has brought".

 In November 1933, months after the Nazi book burnings began, he welcomed Hans Luther, the German ambassador to the United States, to Columbia and refused to appear with a notable German dissident when the latter visited the university.
-In 1936, Butler permanently expelled student Robert Burke—the class president of the class of 1938—for leading an anti-Nazi protest on campus.
+In 1936, Butler permanently expelled student Robert Burke— class president of the class of 1938—for leading an anti-Nazi mock book burning protest on campus after Butler accepted an invitation to a celebration at Heidelberg University.
 Butler was criticized for his "remarkable silence" and complicity towards Hitler's regime until the late 1930s.
 Butler only unambiguously condemned Nazi Germany after Kristallnacht.